-The Goodness Squad Podcast Episode #15
+The Goodness Squad Podcast Episode #12

 Join the Goodness Squad Here

-Thank you again for being here and spending your time with me here today.
-I know that it is valuable.
-So is it okay to be earning money while you spread goodness and light online?
+Is it okay to be earning money while you spread goodness and light online?
 Well, let's look at 2 Nephi 26:29.

-He (God) commandeth that there shall be no priestcrafts; for, behold, priestcrafts are that men preach and set themselves up for a light unto the world, that they may get gain and praise of the world; but they seek not the welfare of Zion.
+"He (God) commandeth that there shall be no priestcrafts; for, behold, priestcrafts are that men preach and set themselves up for a light unto the world, that they may get gain and praise of the world; but they seek not the welfare of Zion."

-This to me is exactly what Lucifer did.
-In the preexistence he wanted to "help," right?
+This, to me, is exactly what Lucifer did in the preexistence.
+He wanted to "help," right?
 He wanted to make sure we all returned to Heavenly Father, and that seemed to be a very good thing, but it's the motives of his heart.
 They were in the wrong place.
 He wanted to do that so that he could set himself up as a light unto the world so that he could get the gain and the praise of the world.
 And he was not actually seeking the welfare of God's children.

 So I would invite you to ask, why are you doing what you do?
-Okay?
 What is your true deep motive and why?
-Okay?
 Is it the money that you earned?
 Is that what's going to get you up in the morning and get you going so that you can become rich?
 Or is it the people that you help, and those people include your family?

-If you were at a financial situation right now where you need money for your family, I don't believe that that is poor motivation.
+If you were in a financial situation right now where you need money for your family, I don't believe that that is poor motivation.
 But ask yourself, what is it that drives you?
 What is it that makes you get up and get going and push forward through the hard stuff in this business?
 Is it because you want to be rich and you want the acclaim and the attention of the world, or is it because you want it to help?

 I want you to really think about that for a minute.
 What will money magnify in you as you earn more money with your business?
 What is it going to magnify?
 Because if it is going to magnify goodness and charity and kindness and generosity then I believe God is 100% behind you in earning money in your business.